By continuing to browse our website you are in agreement with our

 Add the brandy and boil until it has evaporated.
 Add the tomatoes and white wine.
 Bring to a simmer, add the parsley and water and bring back to a simmer for 20 minutes

 Put into a blender or processor to break up the shells.
-Sieve, bring to a simmer and reduce to half the quantity.
+Sieve, bring to a simmer and reduce to halve the quantity.
 Leave to cool

 8

-Soak the gelatine in cold water until floppy.
+Soak the gelatine in cold water for 10 minutes or until soft.
 Drain and stir into 600ml of the warm lobster reduction with the cognac.
 Fold in the whipped cream

 9